AliyasAhmed/React-JS/HandlingEvents_in_react.md

 These examples show how to handle events in React functional components in a simple and straightforward way.

-# Handling Events With Form

-## Handling Events and Forms in React
+# Handling Events and Forms in React

 ### Code Example